frcdesign/FRCDesign.org/docs/learning-course/stage1/1B/exercise1.md

 ### Configurable Parts

 In this exercise you made your first gearbox.
 In doing so, you also used part configurations - a powerful tool that allows for variations of the same part.
-The gears that you inserted from MKCad were configurable - you were able to easily change the tooth count of the gear without needing to inserting a new component.
+The gears that you inserted from FRCDesignLib were configurable - you were able to easily change the tooth count of the gear without needing to inserting a new component.
 Try and use configurable parts when they are available to make your models more parametric.

 <br>